juspay/hyper-sdk-react/README.md

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

-# License
+## License

-hyper-sdk-react is distributed under [AGPL-3.0-only](https://bitbucket.org/juspay/hyper-sdk-react/src/master/LICENSE.md).
+hyper-sdk-react is distributed under [AGPL-3.0-only](https://bitbucket.org/juspay/hyper-sdk-react/src/master/LICENSE.md) license.